How to Survive the Holidays: 3 Tips for a Stress-Free Season

 Finding Peace by Giving Back During the Holidays

 Holiday stress often stems from focusing too much on personal pressures.
 By stepping outside our own world, we can gain perspective and experience the true spirit of the season.
 Volunteering at a homeless shelter, donating to local charities, or giving gift cards to teachers are small yet impactful ways to give back.
 You can volunteer solo or invite friends and family to join you.
-Acts of service, no matter how small, can make the holidays brighter for you and others.
+Acts of service, no matter how small, can be directed toward loved ones or any person in need during the holidays, making the season brighter for you and others.

 3. Simplify and Scale Back